tochman/the_blue_print/chapters/10-the-journey-continues.md

 **Built-in Solutions**: React's built-in state management capabilities continue to improve, reducing the need for external libraries in many cases.

-## Practical Guidance for Your Continued Journey
+## Practical guidance for your continued journey

 Now that you understand React's fundamentals and its broader ecosystem impact, what should you focus on next?
 Here's practical guidance for continuing your React development journey.

-### Building Your React Expertise {.unnumbered .unlisted}**Start with Real Projects**: The best way to solidify your React knowledge is by building actual applications.
+### Building your React expertise {.unnumbered .unlisted}**Start with Real Projects**: The best way to solidify your React knowledge is by building actual applications.
 Start with projects that interest you personally—a hobby tracker, a family recipe collection, or a portfolio site.

 **Focus on Fundamentals**: Before diving into the latest frameworks and libraries, make sure you have a solid understanding of React's core concepts.
 Master hooks, understand component lifecycle, and get comfortable with state management patterns.